hypcn/yuzu/README.md

 ### Subscription Paths

 In the client, any object at any depth in the state stree can be subscribed to.
-This includes all objects, arrays, and primitives.
+This includes all objects and arrays, but not primitives.

 - When the entire state tree is reloaded (for example, on network reconnection) all listeners are notified.